roshnidaksha/ip/docs/README.md

 **Syntax:** `event <task description> /from <start date> /to <end date>`

 Adds a new event task to your list.
+Event start date must be before the end date.

 **Example:**
 ```